22 Free Policy Brief Templates & Examples (How to Write)

 Framing the Problem for the Policy Brief

 For the brief to serve its purpose, it has to be framed appropriately.
-The language used, the format employed as well as the contents employed should all work harmoniously to achieve a common end.
-Listed and explained here below are the three main steps involved in actualizing this task:
+The language used, the format employed and the contents employed should all work harmoniously to achieve a common end.

-Step I: Identifying the Problem
+Step I: Identifying the problem

 It is important to first and foremost identify the problem.
 This should be done in such a way as to make the reader comprehend the issue clearly.
 It acts as a reference point in case the reader gets stuck at some point or another later on.
 All information has to be connected well for the avoidance of doubt.